ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v32.md

 ## VMware HCX for IBM Cloud availability
 {: #relnotes_v32-HCX}

-Starting with the 3.2 release, you now have the option to order the VMware HCX on {{site.data.keyword.cloud_notm}} service with VMware vCenter Server instances.
-Previously, you could only order the HCX on {{site.data.keyword.cloud_notm}} service through the VMware vCenter Server with Hybridity Bundle instance.
+Starting with the 3.2 release, you can order the VMware HCX on {{site.data.keyword.cloud_notm}} service with VMware vCenter Server instances.
+Previously, you might order the HCX on {{site.data.keyword.cloud_notm}} service only through the VMware vCenter Server with Hybridity Bundle instance.
 The vCenter Server with Hybridity Bundle instance is not supported for new installations.
-However, functionalities of existing vCenter Server with Hybridity Bundle instances are preserved and you can install the HCX on {{site.data.keyword.cloud_notm}} service on these instances.
+However, functions of existing vCenter Server with Hybridity Bundle instances are preserved and you can install the HCX on {{site.data.keyword.cloud_notm}} service on these instances.

 A 12-month commitment is required when you order the HCX on {{site.data.keyword.cloud_notm}} service.
 After the 12-month commitment expires, you can install and uninstall the HCX on {{site.data.keyword.cloud_notm}} service and you can add and remove hosts and clusters without restrictions.
-Your account is then charged on a monthly basis and you can cancel at anytime.
+Your account is then charged monthly and you can cancel at any time.

 The 12-month commitment and charging structure do not apply to existing vCenter Server with Hybridity Bundle instances.
 {:note}